Sigvatr/game-library-manager/README.md

 ## GOG

 There is a [API for GOG](https://gogapidocs.readthedocs.io/en/latest/index.html).
 But it's required loggin via [GOG page](https://login.gog.com/auth?).
 So also we need to use browser to run a script.

+## Uplay

+Unfortunetly there is not API for Uplay, the list of games is not presented in any form on Uplay web page, or support page.
+The only thing which can be obtain is the number of own games or last played.